moneyforward/insdog/src/site/markdown/4-Design/Architecture.md

 ## "Profile" Mechanism

-This is a diagram that illustrates relationships between components of **autotest-ca** and of external services at runtime.
+This is a diagram that illustrates relationships between components of **insdog** and of external services at runtime.

 *Profile Mechanism*